 We employed much of what you’ll read about further in this post, and by late 2013, we were back on our feet and moving again.

 When you lose your job or have any other financial hardship, consider going on a spending freeze as soon as possible.
-This means you stop buying everything except absolute necessities (paying your bills, and at least the minimum payments on your credit cards).
+This means you stop buying everything except absolute necessities (paying your bills and the minimum payments on your credit cards).
+Then you go for as long as possible without spending a penny.
 Do this for as long as you can, even if just for a week.

 If you believe the financial hardship will last for some time, cancel all of your subscriptions and memberships to products and services that you can do without for the duration of the hardship.